YYao-42/Image-Search-Engine-for-Historical-Research/README.md

    `sift_online(query_num, qimages, sift_q_main_path, images, sift_g_main_path, ranks, dataset, gnd)`
 - LoFTR
    `loftr(loftr_weight_path, query_num, qimages, ranks, images, dataset, gnd)`

+If you want to use LoFTR, you need to download the pretrained LoFTR weight from: https://github.com/zju3dv/LoFTR
+You can put the LoFTR weight under this path: src/utils/weights/

 Useful information can be found in the code comments in src/utils/Reranking.py and src/test_reranking.py.